a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ## Pytest Configuration

-Before we begin writing any test code, let's configure how pytest reports test results and setup some of the plugins from `requirements_dev.txt` that we installed.
-Open `pytest.ini` in the project root folder and enter the content below:
+Before we begin writing any test code, let's configure how pytest reports test results and setup some of the plugins that we installed.
+Create a file named `pytest.ini` in the project root folder and enter the content below:

 {{< highlight ini "linenos=table" >}}[pytest]
 addopts =